7Block Labs

 Tooling map (battle‑tested and emerging)

-• Identity and credentials: VC 2.0 (+ Data Integrity or JOSE/COSE), SD‑JWT for selective disclosure. (w3.org)
+• Identity and credentials: We're diving into VC 2.0, which includes Data Integrity or JOSE/COSE, and using SD‑JWT for selective disclosure.
+Check out more about it here.

-• Web2 data proofs: TLSNotary for verifiable HTTPS data extraction; zkTLS vendors are emerging—evaluate carefully for standards alignment and open verification paths. (tlsnotary.org)
+• Web2 data proofs: TLSNotary is the go-to for verifiable HTTPS data extraction, and it looks like zkTLS vendors are popping up.
+Just be sure to evaluate them thoroughly for standards alignment and open verification paths.
+Get the scoop here.

 Final take

-Designing verifiable data from source to contract is no longer a moonshot—it’s an integration task.
-If you standardize on VC 2.0/SD‑JWT for people, EAT for devices, DSSE + in‑toto + SLSA for process, Rekor for audit, and blob/DA anchoring for throughput, you can turn provenance into a competitive advantage: faster audits, safer automation, and contracts that act only on facts you can prove.
+Designing verifiable data from source to contract isn't just a wild dream anymore--it's something you can actually integrate.
+If you stick with VC 2.0/SD‑JWT for people, EAT for devices, and use DSSE + in‑toto + SLSA for your processes, along with Rekor for audits and blob/DA anchoring for throughput, you'll be able to turn provenance into a real edge over the competition.
+Think quicker audits, more secure automation, and contracts that only operate on verifiable facts.

-If you want hands‑on help mapping this to your stack (identity sources, TEEs, chains/L2s, and your regulatory envelope), 7Block Labs can design and ship a pilot in 90 days with the patterns above.
+If you're looking for some hands-on support to integrate this into your setup--think identity sources, TEEs, chains/L2s, and the regulatory side of things--7Block Labs has got you covered.
+They can whip up and deliver a pilot in just 90 days using the patterns mentioned above.

 Like what you're reading?
 Let's build together.